NYULibraries/mediacommons-vm/README.md

 - [Building a Drupal site with Git](https://www.drupal.org/node/803746) as an example of future workflow for our Drupal 7 sites.
 - Also for reference [Git documentation](https://www.drupal.org/documentation/git)

+## Contributing

+If you are interested in fixing issues and contributing directly to the code base, please see the document [CONTRIBUTING.md](https://github.com/NYULibraries/mediacommons-vm/blob/master/CONTRIBUTING.md)

 ## Questions and others

 1. How do I start up MediaCommons VM?